santiment/academy/src/docs/changelog/legacy-changelog/index.md

 - Charts | CMD + SHIFT + CLICK - Add metric to the new chart
 - Charts | New metric - Defi total value locked in USD (ETH, for beta users)
 - Charts | Supply Distribution is available in Search for metrics
-- Charts | Make more visible Insigths on the chart
+- Charts | Make Insights more visible on the chart
 - Charts | Add more categories for Insights
 - Charts | Chart layout hot fix
 - Charts | More labels on Top Token Transactions